 Professor Daphne Gilbert teaches a course on Animals and the Law through the common law program.
 The school also offers a seminar animal law course through its civil law program.

 McGill University Faculty of Law

-McGill’s Animal Law course is co-taught by Alanna Devine and Sophie Gaillard, both lawyers with extensive experience in animal law and advocacy.
+McGill’s Animal Law course is being taught in the 2023-24 academic year by professor Daphnée Menard.
+In previous years it has been co-taught by Alanna Devine and Sophie Gaillard, both lawyers with extensive experience in animal law and advocacy.